Obtaining a Lien Release on a Vehicle

 What is a lien?

 A lien is a claim on property to ensure payment of a debt.
 When you borrow money to purchase a car, the lender files a lien on the vehicle with the state to insure that if the loan defaults, the lender can take the car.
 When the debt is fully repaid, a release of the lien is provided by the lender.
-The lien is then removed from the records and a clear title issued, showing the owner's free and clear ownership of the vehicle.

 How to Obtain a Lien Release